18 Shoe Brand Success Stories

 TOMS offers a variety of new shoe styles for men, women, kids, and gear.
 Their classic alpargatas and slip-ons are designed with durable traction pads for ultimate comfort on all the adventures life brings you.

-Blake Mycoskie (from Los Angeles, CA, USA) started TOMS about 17 years ago.
+Blake Mycoskie (from Los Angeles, CA, USA) started TOMS over 17 years ago.

 TOMS was established by Blake Mycoskie as a designer footwear business selling trendy shoes for both men and women.